 4: Keeping Your Data Safe, Email Yourself Backups of Key Documents

-Most of the documents you create are likely less than 25mbs, which is the usual maximum file attachment size permitted via email.
+Most of the documents you create are likely less than 25 MB, which is the usual maximum file attachment size permitted via email.
 It’s unlikely that the Internet or your server-side inbox is going to crash!
 Take advantage of this dependability.
 Once you complete a document (or set of documents), attach them in an email and send it to yourself.
 This is an especially useful technique when you’re dealing with critical files you cannot afford to lose.

 Pro Tip: Depending on how confidential the files are, you can also CC them to a partner or assistant for some extra safekeeping.
-Just remember to eyeball how much space is being used on your email account and downsize as needed.
+Just remember to eyeball how much space is used on your email account and downsize as needed.

-Just because Mother Nature decides to have a bad day, doesn’t mean you need to have one too.
+Just because Mother Nature decides to have a bad day doesn’t mean you need to have one too.
 In the random event of a power outage or surge, protect your data by using a UPS, or uninterrupted power supply.
 A UPS will continue generating power so any in-progress file transfers can be completed or a quick backup can be performed.